Affordable sustainable hotels in Miami with verified eco credentials

 How we selected these hotels

-Each hotel went through a two-step check.
-First, we confirmed the property prices below Miami's mid-range average for a standard room.
-Second, we looked for direct evidence of environmental performance: an active listing on the LEED project database, a Green Key certified properties roster, or a published sustainability report with specific numeric results.
+• 2.
+Direct property-level evidence of environmental performance: an active listing on the LEED project database, a spot on a Green Key certified roster, or a published sustainability report with specific numeric results.

 Booking a trip?Members see members-only rates, and every booking funds clean energy for local communities.